Physics-informed neural networks for parameter learning of wildfire spreading: Application and results

 With these final estimations, the neural network is calibrated to forecast the entire fire evolution domain across both space ($x$) and time ($t$). \Cref{fig:Comparison_Matlab_PiNNs} provides a comparison between the explicit solution (analytically solved) of the physics-based mathematical system and the prediction delivered by PiNNs, demonstrating their ability to accurately replicate the target dataset with minimal expenses in the hidden layer architecture \citep{Raissi2018}.
 To enhance clarity, a detailed comparison between the nominal and predicted temperature distributions is conducted at two specific non-dimensional time instants, $t =$ 0.5 (intermediate) and 1 (final), for all nodes across the domain.
 This comparison is delineated in \Cref{fig:1D_time_comparison}, exhibiting the precise alignment between the true and estimated temperature profiles.
 All these findings demonstrate the substantial predictive capabilities of PiNNs, affirming their effectiveness in accurately forecasting temperature and fuel adjustments over both space and time.

 While deep neural networks have resulted in a notable improvement in the spectrum of data-assimilation techniques, questions persist regarding their generalization capabilities.
 Particularly, concerns arise from the optimal configuration of the network architecture and the necessary number of training data points \citep{Yu2022}.
-Seeking to address these questions, training is conducted with datasets of different magnitudes (more or less data points from the optimal).
+Seeking to address these questions, training is conducted with datasets of different magnitudes (more or less data points from the optimal selection).
 Specifically, Case 1 (previously described example) includes 20.301 data points, while three new cases, 1A, 1B, and 1C, encompass 80.601, 5.151, and 861 data points for each state variable, respectively.
 The spatial and temporal sampling frequencies for generating these new training datasets are accordingly: $d_x = 0.5$ m, $d_t = 0.5$ s (for Case 1A), $d_x = 2$ m, $d_t = 2$ s (for Case 1B), and $d_x = 5$ m, $d_t = 5$ s (for Case 1C). \Cref{fig:Sampling_points} demonstrates the sampling distributions of the temperature training datasets between all the examined case studies over the entire spatiotemporal domain.
-Delving deeper into this, Table~ \ref{table:Training_points} clearly illustrates that as the number of sampling points decreases, the accuracy of parameter estimation diminishes.
+Delving deeper into this, Table~\ref{table:Training_points} clearly illustrates that as the number of sampling points decreases, the accuracy of parameter estimation diminishes.
 However, even in cases with an insufficient number of data points (see Case 1B and Case 1C), ANN demonstrates promising capability in learning the unspecified parameters, despite experiencing significant oscillations during the training phase.
-On the other hand, while data can enhance model performance (see Case 1A), it also has the potential to exacerbate over-fitting issues; therefore, early stopping may offer a solution.
+On the other hand, while data can enhance model performance (see Case 1A), it also has the potential to exacerbate overfitting issues and poor generalization, meaning the model performs well on the training data but fails to predict accurately on unseen or new data.
+This issue is particularly challenging in real-world applications where data is often sparse and noisy, causing the model to prioritize fitting the training data perfectly at the expense of adhering to physical laws, which can result in unrealistic solutions.
+Techniques such as regularization, cross-validation, early stopping, and the incorporation of physics-based constraints can help mitigate the effects of overfitting.
 The convergence accuracy of Case 1 and Case 1A is ultimately equivalent, thus not requiring a greater amount of data to achieve results with enhanced precision (optimal trade-off between the number of data points and network complexity).
-In summary, depending on the nature of the problem and the NN's architecture, the magnitude (or ``density'') of the dataset can be considered one more mutable hyperparameter to tune.
+In summary, depending on the nature of the problem and the NN's architecture, the magnitude (or "density") of the dataset can be considered one more mutable hyperparameter to tune.